goyder/checklists/one_page_financial_plan.md

 # The One Page Financial Plan

-[The one Page Financial Plan](https://www.amazon.com.au/One-Page-Financial-Plan-Simple-Smart/dp/1591847559) is a book by Carl Richards.
+[The One Page Financial Plan](https://www.amazon.com.au/One-Page-Financial-Plan-Simple-Smart/dp/1591847559) is a book by Carl Richards.

 It is a gentle introduction to financial planning, with an emphasis on understanding and setting reasonable goals.